LIMUNIMI/musescorePlugins/README.md

 `ExportToIEEE1599_MuseScore3_v1.qml` is a plugin that converts score symbols edited through MuseScore 3.x into IEEE 1599 format.

 `ExportToIEEE1599_MuseScore4_v1.qml` is a plugin that converts score symbols edited through MuseScore >4.3.2 into IEEE 1599 format.
+Currently there is no way to open a FolderDialog to choose the location of the exported file.
+FilePath must be manually entered in the appropriate TextField.
+E.g. "Users/testuser/Downloads" "C:/Folder1/Folder2"

 `README.md` is this file.